serhez/lmethods/README.md

 > [!NOTE]
 > While you do not have to use `ldata` objects to use any part of our library, it currently is listed as a dependency of this package because we use their types.
 In the future, we plan on dropping this dependency to make this package more self-contained and light-weight.

+## Todo's
+- [ ] Composition of methods (e.g., adding Self-Consistency to any other existing method).